 - 1. Install the A-arm assemblies into the frame mounts and secure with the cap screws and new lock nuts.
 Only finger-tighten at this time. - 2.
-Slide the knuckle onto the drive axle and into position on the A-arms; then secure the knuckle to the A-arms with cap screws and new lock nuts.
-Tighten to specifications. - 3.
-Tighten the hardware securing the A-arms to the frame mounts (from step 1) to specifications. - 4.
+Slide the knuckle onto the drive axle and into position on the A-arms: then secure the knuckle to the A-arms with cap screws and new lock nuts.
+Tighten to 35 ft-lb. - 3.
+Tighten the hardware securing the A-arms to the frame mounts (from step 1) to 40 ft-lb. - 4.
 Apply grease on the drive axle splines; then install the hub assembly onto the drive axle.

 - 5. Secure the hub assembly with the nut.
 Tighten only until snug. - 6.
 Secure the brake caliper to the knuckle with the two cap screws (right side only).
-Tighten the caliper to specifications.
+Tighten the caliper to 20 ft-lb.